rki-umcg/ASC_ME/README.md

 for usage of the ASC-ME model, please visit https://steinmetz.shinyapps.io/asc_me/

 ###
-the code provided here can be used to reproduce the development, validation and application examples explained in Steinmetz et. al, iSience, 2026
+the code provided here can be used to reproduce the development, validation and application examples explained in Steinmetz et. al, iScience, 2026

 all R-scripts are adapted to function together with the accompanying files please download all files into the same folder (e.g. C:/ASC_ME) and unpack the zip-files